How?

 Decisions

-In moving from the what-if Projections of a ROI Model for a Compelling Value Proposition, the buyer and seler agree and continuously refine Value Engineering calculations for Purchasing against Economic Basis of Decision and Emotional Basis of Decision scoring.
+In moving from the what-if Projections of a ROI Model for a Compelling Value Proposition, the buyer and seller agree and continuously refine Value Engineering calculations for Purchasing against Economic Basis of Decision and Emotional Basis of Decision scoring.

 Solutions